smart-edge-open/specs/doc/openness_appguide.md

 resp.Body.Close()
 ```

-### Service Discovery and Subscription
+#### Service Discovery and Subscription

-The consumer application must establish a websocket befor subscribing to services.
-The example code below shows how websocket connection can be established with OpenNESS edge node:
+The consumer application must establish a Websocket befor subscribing to services.
+The example code below shows how Websocket connection can be established with OpenNESS edge node:

 ```golang
 var socket = websocket.Dialer{